syncfusion-content/blazor-docs/blazor/tooltip/content.md

 ---
 layout: post
 title: Content in Blazor Tooltip Component | Syncfusion
-description: Learn about Content in Blazor Tooltip component of Syncfusion, and more details.
+description: Learn here all about Content in Syncfusion Blazor Tooltip component and more.
 platform: Blazor
 control: Tooltip
 documentation: ug
 ---

-# Content
+# Content in Blazor Tooltip Component

 A text or a piece of information assigned to the Tooltip's `Content` property will be displayed as the main text stream of the Tooltip.
  It can be a string or a template content.
 If the `Content` property is not provided with any specific value, then it takes the value